ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Mount targets for file shares
 {: #fs-share-mount-targets}

+Mounting is a process by which a server's operating system makes files and directories on a storage device available for users to access through the server's file system.
 To mount a file share on a virtual server instance or to use it in a Kubernetes cluster, you need the NFS mount path.
 To create an NFS mount path, you need to create a mount target.

 A mount target for a file share is a network endpoint.
 When you create a mount target, an NFS mount path is created for the file share.
 You use the mount path to attach the file share to virtual server instances or Kubernetes clusters in the same region.
 Depending on the [access mode](#fs-mount-access-mode) you choose, you can restrict access to a share to a specific instance in the VPC or allow all the virtual server instances to mount the share.